Two men plus one woman equals three bodies on fire…

 With a deadline looming, erotica writer Honey Cahill is looking forward to six distraction-free weeks to finish her next book.
 However, between Lonny’s flirty sensuality and True’s hard-edged intensity, the Wyatt brothers set the stage of her imagination for a winter of wicked delights.

-The fire that destroys the cabin, though, is as real as it gets.
-Forced to seek a bed under True and Lonny’s roof, the temptation to experiment—all in the name of research, of course—is overpowering.
-One night in their arms doesn’t feel like enough; it feels like more.
-Particularly with one cowboy who fires all her cylinders…
+However, the fire that destroys the cabin is as real as it gets.
+Forced to shelter under True and Lonny’s roof, the temptation to experiment—all in the name of research, of course—is overpowering.

 True Wyatt prided himself on control—control over the multitude of responsibilities that came with riding herd over a successful ranch; control over his brother, who thought life should be enjoyed rather than conquered; and control over the desires he’d kept in rein since the demise of his marriage.
 And yet, the sight that greeted him this cold winter day told him he’d only been fooling himself.